Amberlamps/nlp-toolkit/README.md

 # Natural Language Processing Toolkit for node.js #

 This module covers some basic nlp principles and implementations.
 The main focus is performance.
 When we deal with sample or training data in nlp, we quickly run out of memory.
-Therefore every implementation in this module is written as stream to only hold that data in memory that is currently processed at any step.
+Therefore every implementation in this module is written as stream to only hold that data in memory that is currently processed at any steps.

 ## Install ##